CiMillan/Data-Science-setup/README.md

 :heavy_check_mark: If you got this message, you can continue :+1:

 :x: If not, choose a browser in the list above and execute the corresponding command.
 Then don't forget to close your terminal and open it again.
-Do not hesitate to **contact a teacher**.

 ## GitHub CLI